Metadata, the data model and automating record-keeping

 Everything is connected through metadata: entities, relationships, workflows.

-Anyone who has worked with Accounting or ERP systems knows that these systems are incredibly similar.
+Anyone who has worked with Accounting systems knows that these systems are incredibly similar.
+Same with ERP systems.
 Entities and relationships are the same, processes are the same, and data flows in the same predictable ways.
-This is because Accounting and ERP systems are built to the same canonical data model.
+This is because Accounting systems are built to the same canonical data model.

-The canonical data model is the accepted standard for logical data models and it provides software developers with a standard template to build to.
+The canonical data model is the accepted “standard” within the industry and it provides software developers with a standard template to build to.

 Let’s return to classification

-We have also built classification models in SharePoint where we leverage logical connections between related concepts to capture metadata.
-Interoperability is enabled between Accounting and SharePoint by using standardised labels and metadata values.
-Tedious browsing through the file plan has been completely eliminated with the use of faceted classification and linked metadata models.
+We use the same linked data functionality when capturing records into our Sharepoint system.
+Our classification models leverage the logical connections between concepts to automate the capture of metadata.
+Tedious browsing through the file plan has been completely eliminated with the use of auto-classification through linked metadata models.

-To put it more succinctly, automation is the point at which where system design, records management, and business analysis meet.
+Automation is the point at which where system design, records management, and business analysis meet.
+And this is the functionality we need to build into our ECM systems.

 Find out how to approve findability in your ECMS from our eBook The search for meaning: why ‘findability’ can help maximize your ECMS investment.